CliffS/ikea-tradfri/README.md

 ### Events

-All three device types are event emitters although Remotes and Sensors do not seem to emit events when they are triggered.
+All device types are event emitters although Remotes and Sensors do not seem to emit events when they are triggered.

 Currently only two events are emitted: